hodcroftlab/hodcroftlab/docs/README.md

 There are two places to update information about a person:

 `_data/team.yml` is the list of people who will appear on the About and Index (front) pages, and also includes:
-- Social media info (orcid, google scholar, bsky, linkedin, etc)
+- Social media info (supported: ORCiD, Google Scholar (`gscholar`), Bluesky, Linkedin, Twitter, Mastodon, Facebook, Github)
 - Image on the About/Index page
-- Description on the About/Index page (PhD student, etc)
+- Description on the About/Index page (PhD student, etc) (`designation`)
 - Interests that will appear on your main page

 `_people/<name>.md` contains:
 - Photo that will appear on your page
-- Quote that will appear on the `/people` page (on mouseover)
+- Quotes that will appear on the `/people` page (on mouseover) (can have more than one, see Emma's page for an example)
-- 'Role' for sorting on the `/people` page (ex: `member`, `alumni`)
+- 'Role' for sorting on the `/people` page (ex: `member`, `alumni`, `visitor`)
 - Projects you are involved in (appears on your page) (copy this exactly from `_data/nav.yml`!)
 - Text that you write about yourself, as the main content

 To change your photo, the easiest thing to do is to just replace the photo of yourself `assets/images/people` and ensure it's named the same!
 Ensure your photo is square (or it won't crop correctly) and isn't huge (will load slowly).
 Resize if you need!

-To change your 'socials' (also ORCiD/GScholar) you can generally just add a new entry to your section of `_data/team.yml` - currently supported are Twitter, Github, Bluesky, ORCiD, Google Scholar (`gscholar`), and LinkedIn.
+To change your 'socials' (also ORCiD/GScholar) you can generally just add a new entry to your section of `_data/team.yml`.
 Talk to Emma about adding any others!

 ## Adding Tools/Resources